OCHA-DAP/hdx-ckan/ckanext-hdx_theme/docs/search/package_search.rst

 POST Query Example
 ------------------

-Below you can see a simple example that queries for the "health" term and filters by the location "rou" (Romania).
+Below you can see a simple example that queries for the "health" term and filters by the location "rou" (Romania) and organizations "world-bank-group" (World Bank Group ) or world-health-organization (World Health Organization).

 .. code-block:: json